mohite2/High-Tech-Sculptures-Numpy-3D/README.md

-## IS590PR assignment 4: "High-Tech Sculptures"
+## IS590PR Assignment 4: "High-Tech Sculptures"
 ### (Manipulating Numpy 3D arrays)

 Complete this solution program so that all Doctests work properly and it solves